Migrate draw.io between Confluence Instances

-Important: To ensure links inside diagrams work after migrating, you must perform an additional step.
+Important: To ensure links inside diagrams work after migrating, you must perform the export and import steps detailed below.
 Links in diagrams to Confluence pages contain the page ID of the page.
 Page names are not used since these break when a page is renamed.
 Migrating to another Confluence instance will change all of the page ID values, breaking these links.

 Use the draw.io Page IDs Export tool

 Save where each link in a diagram points to by exporting the Page IDs.

 - Go to your Confluence administration, and select draw.io Configuration in the left panel, then select the Page IDs Export tab.